elitec0ders/incubate-ind_PDS/README.md

 - As we grow we will start taking helps from volunteers.
-- Before assigning them tasks we will take a personal interview of them to get a decent idea of there personal nature, so as to remove any hassle in future.
+- Before assigning them tasks we will take a personal interview of them to get a decent idea of there personal nature, so as to eliminate any future hassle.

 ## Marketing

-- We will market ourselves:
+- We will market ourselves as:
-    - as an E-commerce site for those who can afford daily needs.
+    - an **E-commerce site** for those who can afford daily needs.
-    - as a Free Distributing Organisation for anyone who is needy.
+    - a **Free Distributing Organisation** for anyone who is needy.
 - We will advertise ourselves on various social media platforms.
 - We will distribute pamphlets near the places where we setup our camps, so that more and more people will be aware of our Organisation and will receive maximum benefit from our services.